 This is the second year after adding the kitty-litter.
 Most of what came up with the added nitrogen was exotic B. mollis.
 The USCS data say that the soils they tested in this area have about 25% clay.
 This place got nuked, like most of the land around here.
 The USCS sampled only undisturbed soils, thus characterizing the original background conditions, which is fine.
 Then they projected those detailed findings by slope, over the entire region with fancy online maps, which is not.
-But there's more to this than a lack of clay.
+Later lab analysis in this area confirmed that there was about 12% clay.
+But there's more to this lack of nutrient retention than a lack of clay.